ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

                 self.global_logger.addHandler(self._std_out_handler)

-Use %-Formatting for Strings
+Use %-formatting for strings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Although using the f-string for formatting most strings is often recommended,
 when it comes to logging, using the former %-formatting is preferable.
 When %-formatting is used, the string is not evaluated at runtime.
 Instead, it
 is evaluated only when the message is emitted.
 If any formatting or evaluation
-errors occur, they will be reported as logging errors and will not halt code.
+errors occur, they are reported as logging errors and do not halt code.

 .. code:: python

     logger.info("Project %s has been opened.", project.GetName())

-Application and Service Logging Modules
+App and service logging modules
 ---------------------------------------
-PyAnsys libraries use 'Application' and 'Service' logging modules to extend
+PyAnsys libraries use app and Service logging modules to extend
-or expose features from an Ansys application, product, or service, which may
+or expose features from an Ansys app, product, or service, which can
 be local or remote.

 There are two main loggers for a PyAnsys library that expose or
-extend a service-based application:
+extend a service-based app:

 - Global logger
 - Instance logger